 If a cluster of a noninfectious disease is suspected in your workplace or local community, discuss your concerns with the relevant specialist area:

-- If you suspect a cancer cluster, contact the Cancer Council of Victoria, Cancer Epidemiology Centre.
+- If you suspect a cancer cluster, contact the Department of Health.

 - If you suspect a cluster of birth-related effects, contact the department’s Clinical Councils’ Unit.